 For the first two years of college at Rochester, you are required to stay on campus.
-As a freshman, this is either in one of the four buildings on the Freshman Quad (the Quad), or one of the four wings of Susan B. Anthony Halls (Sue B.).
-So, to help you get acquainted with your future home, I thought I’d dish out some information about the ins and outs of freshman housing (along with my first impressions about each aspect).
+As a first year, this is either in one of the four buildings on the First-Year Quad (the Quad), or one of the four wings of Susan B. Anthony Halls (Sue B.).
+So, to help you get acquainted with your future home, I thought I’d dish out some information about the ins and outs of first-year housing (along with my first impressions about each aspect).

 First impression: They are bigger that I expected!